coheff/alfred-hunt-tor/README.md

 An Alfred torrent search workflow powered by Go

 # Download & installation
 Grab the the latest version from the [releases page](https://github.com/coheff/alfred-hunt-tor/releases/tag/v0.1.0).
+Double click workflow file to import into Alfred.

 # Usage
 Trigger a search using the keyword `t` followed by a search query. \